 October started and I joined the Canada C3 team on a dream job, and for a short ten days along BC's central coast I sailed on an old coast guard ice breaker ship.
 I came home Vancouver to work for Dirt Road Travels - a travel guide based out of Denver.
 I was doing what I love, exploring, telling stories and photographing, all with a limp (ACL was still torn).
 But, I felt like I was back in a way, and then knocked right back down come November when a white work truck hit myself and a friend as we crossed the street.
 Jack Johnson has this song called “Do You Remember” and in it there is a line of lyrics that go: “I took a picture that, I don’t like to look at.” and until the beginning of November, I couldn’t say that I had taken a photo that made me feel that way personally.
 Now I have one, tucked away of the inside of the ambulance that I'd be okay with never seeing again.

 I decided I need a little family time and so I came back to Ontario for a few weeks this December, and here we are.

 I've been making this digital yearbook/blog post now for six years - 2016, 2015, 2014, 2013, 2012 and by far this has been the toughest year to date, but I've never been more grateful to my friends or been pushed to be a good friend like I have had to be before.
-I'm not the same person as I was when the year started, but I now have an understanding for loss and a sense of empathy you need to live through to understand.
+I'm not the same person as I was when the year started.

 My couples/clients have been so wonderful through all of it, giving me a little extra time on images when I needed it/rescheduling when possible, and celebrating the highs with me.
 My trips to PEI, Salt Spring, Mexico, Washington, and the Okanagan were all trips that stand out.
 I honestly do put so much of myself into the work I do, and the photos I take, and I couldn't have been more grateful to go through this year with everyone who I worked for.